 - Declare all of your liabilities, whether the debt is owed in Canada or not.

 - Arrange to attend your two mandatory counselling sessions and any meetings of creditors.

-For more information about how Canadian bankruptcy laws may affect you if you’re no longer living in the country, call one of our insolvency experts today for your free, no-obligation consultation: in Ottawa call 613-237-5555; out of town, call toll-free 1-800-517-9926 or book online.
+For more information about how Canadian bankruptcy laws may affect you if you’re no longer living in the country, We are available to assist you and answer your questions over email, text or Skype.